vinacle/ZNCode/README.md

 ### What is it?

 **ZNCode** - is a modular environment and wrapper language that allows you to turn massive chunks of code into a single simple command.
 It is a construction kit where you define the rules of the game.
+The language does not position itself as a tool for malware, but it doesn't limit the developer's imagination either.

 ### System Pros